builder-247/itp2d/README.md

 Common issues
 -------------

+### Linking errors when using a statically linked CBLAS

+Static libraries (`.a` files) are troublesome, since they do not contain dependency information.
+Therefore the `configure` script cannot easily know whether a static library depends on some other libraries, or what those libraries may be.
+This problem is especially bad for libraries such as CBLAS, which have different implementations and thus very different dependencies.
+The `configure` script will warn you if you link against a static library, and it will remind that you need to take care of possible dependencies yourself.

+If your CBLAS or some other static library depends on some other libraries, but the linker is not informed about what these libraries are, you will get a linking error when compiling itp2d.
+In this case you need to look at what symbols the linker reports missing, and deduce from that what libraries these symbols might be found in.
+Then you need to add the linking flags of these libraries manually to the `lib_flags` variable in `Makefile.local`.
+For example, if you are using a static CBLAS library built from the reference CBLAS sources, your CBLAS library will likely depend on your BLAS library.
+In this case, after running `configure`, you need to add `-lblas` to `lib_flags`.
+If your BLAS is a Fortran library, you will also need to link to a Fortran runtime library, which is probably `-lgfortran`.
+These two are the most common missing dependencies of a static CBLAS, so adding `-lblas -lgfortran` to `lib_flags` is a good first guess for curing linking errors.

+A good way to avoid these issues once and for all is not using static libraries.
+Dynamic libraries contain dependency information, so the linker can find and include their dependencies on its own.

 ### "python2: No such file or directory"

 Python scripts distributed with itp2d are currently written in the older, version 2 dialect of the